-As you begin work on the Fiscal Year 2024 Appropriations process, we - the undersigned civil rights, education, and immigration organizations - write to support a continued emphasis on educational equity as reflected in the policies and funding levels the administration put forward in their FY 2024 budget.
-The budget proposal comes at a time when the nation's educational system is in transition.
-While the most acute aspects of the COVID-19 pandemic have ebbed, the need to fix the long-standing systemic flaws within our school systems that result in racial, social, and economic inequalities remains, alongside the urgent need to make up for lost learning and development opportunities.
+As you begin work on the Fiscal Year 2025 (FY25) appropriations process, we - the undersigned civil rights, education, and immigration organizations - write to support a continued emphasis on educational equity within the policies and funding levels you are considering for FY25.
+Our nation's educational system remains in transition as the ripple effects of the pandemic continue to impact students and educators.
+While the most acute aspects of the COVID-19 pandemic have ebbed, the need to fix the long-standing systemic flaws within our school systems that result in racial, social, and economic inequalities remains, alongside the urgent need to make up for lost learning and development opportunities and combat the rise in chronic absenteeism.
+With the ESSER fiscal cliff looming nationwide, the federal government's investments in these programs will be essential to minimize cuts to, and the elimination of, important pandemic response measures.
+We are also united in opposition to the ongoing arbitrary caps preventing needed investments, and support eliminating those when a final deal is reached.

 The programs and funding levels highlighted below will help address these and other challenges facing students, among them: food insecurity, lost instructional time during the 2019-20, 2020-21, and 2021-22 school years, reduced availability of student supports and education services, inequitable access to learning resources, intermittent access to high-speed home internet, and homelessness, alongside ongoing systemic racial inequities.
-To that end, as you develop the FY 2024 appropriations legislation, we strongly support the following funding levels for these essential programs:
+To that end, as you develop FY 2025 appropriations legislation, we strongly support the following funding levels for these essential programs: